itzthem3ji/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-# Learning Pointers, arrays and strings in C
+# The ALX Pointers, Arrays and Strings Directory